openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

                           Name of the network defined in network_data.yaml which should be used for the Ceph cluster_network.
 Defaults to 'storage_mgmt'.
+    --cluster CLUSTER
+                          Name of the Ceph cluster.
+If set to 'foo', then the files /etc/ceph/<FSID>/foo.client.admin.keyring and
+                          /etc/ceph/<FSID>/foo.conf will be created.
+Otherwise these
+                          files will use the name 'ceph'.
+Changing this means changing command line calls too, e.g. 'ceph health' will become 'ceph --cluster foo health' unless export CEPH_ARGS='--cluster foo' is used.
     --mon-ip MON_IP       IP address of the first Ceph monitor.
 If not set, an IP from the Ceph public_network of a server with the mon label from the Ceph spec is used.
 IP must already